Ethiopia, Africa

 In the areas I visited I met some of the evangelists/church planters.

-newFikre is the evangelist in Bonga.
-He has been here for 20 years.
+newFred* is an evangelist.
+He has been in this area for 20 years.
 He has been married for seven years and has four children.
 He is a first-generation believer from a Coptic background.
 Most people in this area are Coptic.
 He spends his days visiting people, house to house.
 He visits believers and non-believers as well.
 He is always well received.
 The most effective means of evangelism is 1 to 1.
 The only public opportunity they get is at weddings and funerals but they have to be very sharp in their presentation, no more than 15 minutes, and they must say something significant.
 After every funeral and wedding he gets invitations to come and visit people in their homes.
 Funerals and weddings are huge, and hundreds attend each one.

-Abuye is the evangelist at Adiyo Kaka.
-He is a true evangelist and has led many people to Christ.
+Aaron* is a true evangelist and has led many people to Christ.
 He is a carpenter, mainly building houses, and witnesses as he moves around doing his work.
 He has five adult kids, I met some of them at church.
 The church is growing quickly, and he needs more people to come onto his team.
 His greatest love is to be out in the church planting situations.
-He is planting a new church about 40 minutes’ walk from Adiyo Kaka amongst a group of unreached people in the village of Kola.
-One elder in the church at Adiyo Kaka comes from this village so they have some contacts there.
+He is planting a new church about 40 minutes’ walk from where he is based amongst a group of unreached people in another village.
+One elder in the church comes from this village so they have some contacts there.
 There is another preaching point quite a distance away which takes a couple of hours by motorbike and several river crossings.

 Plans for the Future